Stage 16 - Dartford Station to Shoreham Station (11.4 miles)

 Station Road, next to the pub, is named so as it leads to Farningham Road Station at Sutton at Hone.
 The station has a reputation for crime.
 According to the British Transport Police in 2007/8 it was the second most vandalised station in the country.
 On Wednesday, 6th August 2008 the station was in the national press for another crime.
 This time, during the morning rush hour, a woman was pushed off the platform and onto the railway tracks after she asked two men to stop smoking.
 The woman suffered a broken wrist and bruises to her legs, but was lucky to just miss the live rail by inches.
 A man was later charged with grievous bodily harm over the incident and sentenced to 4 years imprisonment.

-Turn right, signed Darent Valley Path, to cross Horton Road, past The Bridges pub and into Station Road.
+Turn right, signed Darent Valley Path, to cross Horton Road, past The Bridges pub and into Station Road (staying along the RHS pavement).
 Follow the road for a short distance to just over the river, then turn left to cross Station Road and down onto a narrow footpath next to the river, signed Darent Valley Path.

 There are a few videos of the Darent Valley Path along this stretch of the walk.
 One I enjoyed was by a guy named Chris on his walk from the old chimney at Horton Kirby Paper Mill to Franks Lane.
 You can watch it at YouTube.